 Describe your project and document the need for this work to be accomplished.
 If part of a larger project, please describe in detail the portion of the project for which you are seeking LCBP funding.
 Are you aware of other organizations doing similar work?
 If your project will take place on private land, how will it benefit the broader community?

 Explain how your project addresses the appropriate priorities in Opportunities for Action.
-Identify measurable environmental outcomes from your project (e.g. area of re-vegetated stream bank, number of rain barrels constructed, number of nutrient management plans developed).
+Identify measurable environmental outcomes from your project (e.g., area of re-vegetated stream bank, number of rain barrels constructed, number of nutrient management plans developed).

 Please use the example format below to describe your project objectives, tasks to fulfill these objectives, deliverables produced by each task, timeline for task completion and cost.